AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/eberron-rising-from-the-last-war/09-chapter-3-sharn-city-of-towers.md

 >
 > Who is the playwright of the Diamond Theater responsible for these stirring stories?
 Her name is Luca Syara, but beyond that, she's an enigma.
 There's no such person on the rolls of the bardic colleges of Breland, and House Phiarlan and House Thuranni claim to know nothing about her.
 Syara shuns the spotlight and refuses all interviews.
 While her works are being debated and celebrated in classrooms and taverns, the artist spends her days in the dingy back rooms of the Diamond Theater.
 This seclusion has led to a number of fanciful rumors.
 Some say Syara fought in the Last War and that she was in Metrol on the Day of Mourning.
 A wilder rumor maintains that she is an exile from the Faerie Court of Thelanis, an archfey bound to human form.
 >
-> While we wait for answers to this mystery, we encourage you to sample Syara's latest work. *Five Lives* is a gutwrenching tragedy that forces us to look at our darkest hours, and to consider the suffering of our enemies and the common threads that unite us all.
+> While we wait for answers to this mystery, we encourage you to sample Syara's latest work. *Five Lives* is a gut-wrenching tragedy that forces us to look at our darkest hours, and to consider the suffering of our enemies and the common threads that unite us all.
 If you're looking to forget your troubles, by all means, go see *Facade* or *The Late Count*.
 But if you want to take in a performance that might make you a better person, do whatever it takes to get tickets to *Five Lives*.
 ^the-sharn-inquisitiveenigma-of-the-diamond-voice

 Upper Northedge is the perfect place for the noble who can afford a manor in the clouds but wants to avoid the bustle of Upper Central.
 The districts of Crystal Bridge and Oak Towers are filled with spire-topped manors and grand estates.
 A host of rooftop parks and gardens provide lovely spaces to sit and reflect.